 UKC is excited to announce that the very first Ohio Classic will be held March 22nd, 23rd, and 24th, 2019!
 The Ohio Classic will be held at the Roberts Event Centre in Wilmington, Ohio.
 Conformation, Altered Conformation, Junior Showmanship, Rally Obedience, and Nosework will all be offered at this event.

-The following pertains to Classics licensed under the UKC Show Operations Department to The following pertains to Classics licensed and superintended by United Kennel Club
+The following pertains to Classics licensed and superintended by United Kennel Club.

 - Dogs must be permanently registered with UKC, have a Temporary Listing (TL) number, or have a Performance Listing (PL)/Limited Privilege (LP) number by the closing date and time to enter the licensed classes.
 No exceptions will be made.
 Entries for ineligible dogs will be returned.